-Stimulus projects can be 100% federally funded; no MBTA or local match will be required.
+In total, the MBTA anticipates receiving about \$273.7 million in ARRA funds.
+Stimulus projects can be 100% federally funded; no MBTA or local match is required.
 However, the funding is subject to all federal requirements - e.g., project inclusion in State Transportation Improvement Program (STIP), federal environmental and procurement rules.

 In addition, there are several restrictions on use of the funding, intended to ensure that it is used quickly to help stimulate the economy and create jobs.
-For example, at least 50% of the stimulus funds must be obligated within 180 days, with the remaining 50% (maximum) obligated within one year.
+For example, at least 50% of the ARRA formula funds needed to be obligated within 180 days, with the remaining 50% (maximum) obligated within one year.
 There are also "use it or lose it" provisions that require funds not obligated within these timeframes be withdrawn and redistributed to other states.
-As a result, only "ready to go" projects can be programmed for the stimulus funding.
+As a result, only "ready to go" projects could be programmed for the stimulus funding.